MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 ### Step 2: Measure the execution time on the server

-To exclude the time clients spend fetching results and measure the execution time on the server only, use one of the following methods:
+To exclude the time clients spend fetching results and only measure the execution time on the server, use one of the following methods:

 - Run your query by using [SET STATISTICS TIME](/sql/t-sql/statements/set-statistics-time-transact-sql):